607011/pwned/README.md

 export OPENSSL_ROOT_DIR=/usr/local/opt/openssl
 ```

-Then call `cmake` again (see above).
+Then call `cmake` again as shown above.

-In case your compiler throws errors concerning Boost code you should [use Boost 1.71](https://www.boost.org/doc/libs/1_71_0/more/getting_started/unix-variants.html).

-To introduce Boost 1.71 to `cmake` call `cmake` prepended by a hint to the Boost directory:
+If you compiled Boost 1.71 on your own as shown above, you have to introduce it to `cmake`:

 ```
-BOOST_ROOT=/path/to/boost-1.71 cmake -DCMAKE_BUILD_TYPE=Release ../..
+BOOST_ROOT=~/dev/boost-1.71 cmake -DCMAKE_BUILD_TYPE=Release ../..
 ```

 ---